Addono/otf-location-tracker/README.md

 restaurant,gas,0.0462561402323107
 ```

-In some cases, less events will be outputted, as it might be that your input was processed in two seperate batches.
+In some cases, fewer events will be outputted, as it might be that your input was processed in two seperate batches.
 Currently, this is likely to happen, as the batch size is set to 1 second.
 Future versions with larger batch sizes should make this less significant.